L’Escalade is Genève’s top family-friendly festival and overshadows other Advent events and Christmas markets in mid-December in Geneva.

 - Marmite is a registered trademark known to all British residents.
 Marmite is French (and English too) for a large covered pot or cauldron – doubters may check the drawing on any Marmite ® bottle.

 La Mère Royaume’s marmite is celebrated.
 Most schools have neighborhood marches on the weekend of L’Escalade that end in eating vegetable soup at the school.
 War songs are sung and any Savoyard present would do best to keep mum about his origins.
 (Genevan primary school children tend to be pretty alert and somewhat nervous when visiting places in Haute Savoy shortly after l’Escalade.)

 However, more popular is the breaking of the chocolate marmite.
 From November onwards, chocolate marmites are sold in all Genevan supermarkets and chocolatiers.
 These marmites are filled with marzipan vegetables and decorated with the red-and-yellow colors of Geneva.
 The youngest and oldest members of the family traditionally smash the marmite and then all is consumed.

-Migros, one of Switzerland’s large supermarket chains, sells marmites ranging in size from an individual-portion of 60 g (CHF4.50) to an extended-family-and-friendly-neighbors-are-invited-too 3 kg monster (CHF220).
+Migros, one of Switzerland’s large supermarket chains, sells marmites ranging in size from an individual portion of 60 g (around CHF5) to an extended-family-and-friendly-neighbors-are-invited-too 3 kg monster (CHF220).
 Chocolatiers make even larger ones for special societies and celebrations.